 The aggregate proceeds from the sale of the Certificates will be \$659,107,000.
-We will pay the underwriters a commission of \$9,886,605.
-We estimate that our out-of-pocket expenses for this Offering, not including underwriting discounts and commissions, will be approximately \$4,600,000.
-The underwriters have agreed to reimburse us for up to \$988,660.50 in expenses incurred by us in connection with this offering.
+We will pay the underwriters a commission of \$...
+We estimate that our out-of-pocket expenses for this Offering, not including underwriting discounts and commissions, will be approximately \$...
+The underwriters have agreed to reimburse us for up to \$... in expenses incurred by us in connection with this offering.

 The underwriters propose initially to offer the Certificates at the public offering prices on the cover page of this prospectus supplement and to certain selling group members at such prices less the concessions not in excess of the amounts set forth below.
-After the initial public offering of the Certificates, the public offering prices and concessions may change.
+The underwriters and such selling group members may allow discounts not in excess of the amounts set forth below on sales to other broker/dealers.
+After the initial public offering of the Certificates, the public offering prices, concessions and discounts may change.

-Concession to Selling Group Members 0.700%
+Concession to Selling Discount to

+Group Members Broker/Dealers

+% %